rfo909/RForth/ForthTutorial.md

 ### RAM

-In RFOrth, RAM is used for three things, basically.
+In RFOrth, RAM is used for three things

 - Stacks and system buffers
 - System status fields
 - Compiled Forth words: code and dictionary entries

-The third refers to words where we enter a colon definition.
-When we compile the very first colon word, if it compiles correctly, a dictionary entry is allocated, and its next field points to the predefined initial dictionary, which at runtime resides in flash.
+The third refers to words where we enter a colon definition, as well as those created with VARIABLE and CONSTANT.

+When we compile the very first colon word, a dictionary entry is allocated (in RAM), and its next field points to the predefined initial dictionary, which at runtime resides in flash.

-To make this work, the C implementation makes Flash and RAM into a continous address space, after copying the buffers and state variables defined in ACode into RAM (some 190 bytes), as the Flash part of the address space is read only.
+To make this work, the C implementation makes Flash and RAM into a continous address space, after copying the buffers and state variables defined in ACode into RAM (some 190 bytes), as the Flash part of the address space is read only at runtime.

 Simple and complex.